marisaaquilina/command-creator/README.md

 Run `python3 command-creator.py`

 ## Create a Command!
-Type a space-separated sequence of integers like 1 2 -3 then press Enter.
+Enter a space-separated sequence of integers like 1 2 -3.
-The program will output the sequence of commands that construct your desired sequence of integers.
+The program will output the sequence of commands that constructs your desired sequence of integers.

 If you run the same input of integers more than once, you'll most likely get a different sequence of commands.
 This is because the genetic algorithm uses some randomization by nature.
 While they are both valid, one of them may be more concise than the other.